paul-1/SiriusXM/README.md

 You can see a list of the channels by setting the -l or --list flag:
 `python3 sxm.py myuser mypassword -l`

+If you are in Canada then add --canada to the command line

 Then in a player that supports HLS (QuickTime, VLC, ffmpeg, etc) you can access a channel at http://127.0.0.1:8888/channel.m3u8 where "channel" is the channel name, ID, or Sirius channel number.

 Here's a list of some of the channel IDs: